Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Juliette:
 - Began Flask tutorial from the official website
-- Created basic "Hello, World" app with Flask
+- Created first app with Flask that displays "Hello, world" when using the link of the ip adress.

 #### Marco:
 - Fixed lidar environment.